- Faculty of Geosciences - The Department of Geography - The chair for Geography and Land Use Systems

 Tasks and responsibilities

-- capability to work independently and in a team in a structured and goal-oriented way
+- capability to work independently and in a team

 - very good English skills in speech and writing.